 Research suggests that by the year 2025, three-quarters of the global workforce will consist of Gen Z professionals.
 This shows how important it will be for organisations to invest, grow and retain this workforce to simply sustain in the corporate world.
 While embracing Gen Z might be a concern, understanding their inherent qualities and building strategies upon those will yield impressive results for organisations.
-With that in mind, it is critical that employers start to understand what Generation Z stands for.

 1. Warriors with an Entrepreneurial mindset.

 According to The Centre for Generational Kinetics and commissioned by WP Engine, 91% of Gen Zers plan to start their own business sometime in the future.
 This doesn’t mean that they want to become entrepreneurs in the near future, but it rather highlights that this generation has a strong entrepreneurial mindset.

 This generation has grown up watching businesses evolve and witnessing the ramifications of the infamous Great Resignation phase.
 They expect a high degree of independence and autonomy in whatever environment they are in and growing up with them.
 With their entrepreneurial zeal, organisations can foster the mindset of making things happen and collaborate to increase innovation and thrive in the future.

 2. Feedback oriented